Countries with large terrorism presence

 Pakistan

-Pakistan has long been a staging ground and planning centre for Islamic terrorists operating in South Asia.
+Pakistan has long been the main staging ground and planning centre for Islamic terrorists operating in South Asia.
 After the launch of

-Operation Enduring Freedom, thousands of terrorists were either killed or driven out of Afghansistan, mostly finding refuge in
+Operation Enduring Freedom, thousands of terrorists were either killed or driven out of Afghanistan, with the survivors taking refuge in

 Pakistan.
-Pakistan and its secret service (ISI) have also been accused of training and funding several terrorist groups
+Pakistan's military and its secret spy service; Inter-Services Intelligence (ISI) have been training and funding several terrorist groups

 Syria

-Even as Syria continues to reduce its presence in Lebanaon, it also continues to fund and host Palestinian and possibly Iraqi
+Syria continues to reduce its presence in Lebanon, it also continues to fund and host Palestinian and possibly Iraqi

 Sudan